Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Marcus Smart included, face the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+The Boston Celtics, Marcus Smart included, will be in action at 8:30 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-Below, we dig into Smart's stats and trends to help you find the best prop bets.
+Now let's break down Smart's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Marcus Smart Prop Bets vs. the Heat